siddhant3s/sendsms/README.markdown

-sendsms.py
+I no longer maintain this script.
+It seems that fullonsms.com has a captcha which would prevent this (or any such) script from working. sendsms.py
 =========
 It is a small python script which act as a simple non-interactive front-end to the sms facility provided by fullonsms dot com.
 This allows message sending through terminal or even in bash scripts and other programs.